ControlNet for Chroma/Green Screen: Complete Guide to Keying Workflows 2025

 - Apply corresponding lighting adjustments to subject

-- Edge feathering for seamless integration
+- Edge feathering for smooth integration

 Spill Suppression with ControlNet